mrkkrp/flacize/README.md

 * add some tags that we can infer;

-* remove «comment» and «genre» tags because they are useless;
+* remove “comment” and “genre” tags because they are useless;

 * merge every double album into one digital album;